nmshd/documentation/_docs_integrate/send-forms-via-requests.md

 #### RatingFormFieldSettings

+If RatingFormFieldSettings are used as `settings` of a FormFieldRequestItem, this results in a rating form field which expects an integer between a lower limit and an upper limit when it is filled out.
-The lower limit for the requested rating is always one.
+The lower limit for the requested rating is always one, whereas the upper limit can be an integer between five and ten.

 | Name        | Type                                    | Required | Description                           |
 | ----------- | --------------------------------------- | :------: | ------------------------------------- |